manikmagar/manik.magar.me/content/blog/welcome_here.md

 author=Manik Magar
 ~~~~~~

 Welcome to my blog here.
+This blog is baked with JBake.